Megadwarf47/ProjectOutlawn/GhidraStuff/TheNewStuff/TutorialNew.md

 }
 ```

-# Verifying the structure
+# Getting to the constructure

 Example constructor

 <img src="/GhidraStuff/TheNewStuff/Images/examplecontructor.png" width="400"/>

-You gotta compare the constructors's messages

 On bf3 pdb just do `G` to search